se-esss-litterbox/Pynac/docs/installation.rst

 Pynac Installation
 ------------------

-As is usual with Python code, I recommend installing this in a virtual environment, however you may not want to do that.
-I've listed the steps for both cases here.
+I recommend working in a virtual environment, but since some people don't like to do that, I've listed the steps for either case here.

 In a virtualenv
 +++++++++++++++